The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: Time your visit to catch the puja ceremony, which happens three times a day.
 Watching the rituals around the sacred relic is nothing short of magical—it’s like stepping into a living tradition that’s been carried on for centuries.

-8. Feel The Beat and Watch Kandy Come Alive at Kandy Esala Perahera Festival
+8. Feel The Beat at Kandy Esala Perahera Festival

 Also, watch out for the spectacular fireball spin display.
 You can't say you've seen the festival until you've seen this: